payavel/orchestration/README.md

 </p>

 ## About
 Payavel Orchestration is a package that integrates seamlessly within the Laravel ecosystem.
-It helps you generate services that support multiple provider & merchant integrations.
+It helps you generate services that support multiple provider & account integrations.
 It also provides a very simple way to test those services.

 ---
 Please reference the [documentation](https://orchestration.payavel.com) to get started.